 On 8 December 2015, another biggest win of the Champions League was recorded by Real Madrid against Malmo.
 The event took place at the Santiago Bernabéu, Madrid, with an average attendance of 60,663.
 Real Madrid was in good form as they scored back-to-back goals, finishing the event with 8-0.
 Benzema scored the first goal of the event at the 12th minute and went on to score a hat-trick in the 74th minute.

 The Real Madrid’s star player Ronaldo scored a hat-trick in the 50th minute and made it haul in the 59th minute.
 It was his fourth Champions League hat-trick just two behind the Barcelona star Lionel Messi.
+The highlights of Real Madrid vs Malmo is in the video below.

 After this win, Real Madrid went on to the finals against Atletico Madrid.
 The finals ended as a draw and went on to the penalty round.
 Real Madrid won the League 5-3 with Ronaldo taking the last shot.